 Pursuant to the Trust Declaration, an ETF may allocate and designate any income or capital gains realized by the ETF as a result of any disposition of property of the ETF undertaken to permit or facilitate the redemption of Units to a Unitholder whose Units are being redeemed.
 In addition, each ETF has the authority to distribute, allocate and designate any income or capital gains of the ETF to a Unitholder who has redeemed Units during a year in an amount equal to the Unitholder's share, at the time of redemption, of the ETF's income and capital gains for the year or such other amount that is determined by the ETF to be reasonable.
 Any such allocations will reduce the redeeming Unitholder's proceeds of disposition.
-Based on rules contained in the Tax Act, an ETF that is a mutual fund trust for tax purposes throughout the year is prohibited from claiming a deduction in computing its income for amounts of income that are allocated to redeeming Unitholders and is limited in its ability to claim a deduction in computing its income for amounts of capital gains that are allocated to redeeming Unitholders.
-Accordingly, the amounts and taxable component of distributions to non-redeeming Unitholders of an ETF may be greater than would have been the case in the absence the application of such rules.
+Based on a proposed amendment to the Tax Act, if enacted as proposed, an ETF that is a mutual fund trust for tax purposes throughout the year would be prohibited from claiming a deduction in computing its income for amounts of income that are allocated to redeeming Unitholders and, commencing with its 2022 taxation year, would be limited in its ability to claim a deduction in computing its income for amounts of capital gains that are allocated to redeeming Unitholders.
+Accordingly, the amounts and taxable component of distributions to non-redeeming Unitholders of an ETF may be greater than would have been the case in the absence of such amendments.